rboehme/angular-ui-list-view/README.md

 * `type`, specifies the type attribute of an input element, Default is `text`
 * `name`, specifies the name attribute of an input element
 * `id`, specifies the id attribute of an input element
+* `pattern`, specifies a regular expression that the value is checked against
+* `maxLength`, specifies the maximum number of characters allowed in an input element
 * `placeholder`, sets the floating label
 * `ng-disabled`, specifies that an input element should be disabled